Pravetz 82: Keyboard and case

 Keyboard design stayed closer to the original Apple II model, rather than the slightly mofified keyboard design of the Apple II Plus model. it has integrated 56 keys ASCII keyboard with built-in Cyrillic support.
 As all computers of the Pravetz series this model provided hardware support for Cyrillic alphabet, visualised in its Russian typeface variation both on the keys and on the screen.

 The keys layout and overall design of the keyboard follows the keyboard layout of Apple II and Apple II Plus, with the characteristic RESET key in upper right in red colour.
 It differs however from the Apple key layout with lack of the power light on the left side of the space bar and the arrow keys, which were replaced with switch between Cyrillic and Latin.
 The Cyrillisation utilises phonetic key placement.
 Another difference is the 8-bit keyboard circuit board that allows for the hardware Cyrillisation.
 Because the Apple II keyboard was using 7 bits for transmitting the character codes the Cyrillic letters were overlapping the lower case Latin letters and it was only possible to type with uppercase Latin or Cyrillic letters.
 The two arrow keys for moving the cursor in two directions horizontally, left and right were not present in the mass-produced Pravetz 82.

-The case also visibly differs form Apple II or Apple II Plus.
+The case also visibly differs from Apple II or Apple II Plus.
 Its design was inspired by the vacuum plastic forming technology of some contemporary French manufacturer.